magicleap/developer-portal-docs/docs/guides/remote-rendering/remote-rendering-service.md

 2. Make sure your device is connected to the same network as your computer before continuing.
 You need to connect via USB or WiFi Bridge to install the Remote Viewer on your headset.
 (If you've never used WiFi Bridge, you need to connect with USB first, and then switch over to WiFi Bridge.)

 3. If you don't see the Remote Rendering (Preview) tile, you need to install it.
-If you already have the tile, you can skip ahead to **step 11**.
+If you already have the tile it's recommended that you ensure you have the latest version of Remote Rendering.
+If you do, you can skip ahead to **step 11**.
 Otherwise, search the tiles for **Package Manager** and click on it.

 4. Click **All** and use the search bar at the top of the page to look for **Remote Rendering**.
 Under the Package Name column, you should get back the choice to install Magic Leap Remote Rendering. <Image url= {require("/img/remote-rendering/install-remote-rendering.png")} >Find Remote Rendering Installation Package</Image>